realityexpander/Calculus_Infinitesimals_vs_Limit/README.md

 </a>

-Click link for the visualizer: http://github.io/realityexpander/Calculus_Infinitesimals_vs_Limit
+Click link to run the visualizer: http://github.io/realityexpander/Calculus_Infinitesimals_vs_Limit

 An interactive, browser-based simulation that provides a side-by-side visual comparison of two foundational approaches to calculus: standard limit theory and non-standard analysis (infinitesimals).